 Another mainstay of Ayurvedic medicine, this tree will generally be found in India and is known to contain a high amount of antioxidants.
 It’s further believed to reduce the breakdown of acetylcholine in the brain, making it more available in the brain.

-As more supplements use it, I’m sure we will see more studies take place.
+As more supplements use it, we should see more studies occur.

 Recommended Dosage: n/a